Smart Telescopes: Best Buy Guide 2024

 Aperture, focal length, and f/ratio

 In astrophotography, aperture and focal length play pivotal roles.
 The aperture, the diameter of the lens or mirror of a telescope, determines light-gathering capability.
 A larger aperture collects more light, crucial for imaging faint celestial objects.
 The Unistellar Equinox 2 and the EVscope 2, both Newtonian reflectors, boast the largest apertures at 114mm, trailed by the Vaonis Stellina at 80mm.
-The Vaonis Vespera and Seestar S50 possess 50mm apertures, while the telephoto lens on the Dwarf II is 28mm.
+The Vaonis Vespera and Seestar S50 both feature 50mm apertures, whereas the telephoto lenses on the Dwarf 3 and Dwarf 2 are 35mm and 28mm, respectively.

 Focal length, the distance from the lens or mirror to the image plane (i.e. eyepiece or camera sensor), influences magnification and field of view.
 A longer focal length enhances magnification, ideal for detailed photos of distant objects.
 Both the Unistellar Equinox 2 and EVscope 2 lead with a substantial 450mm focal length, succeeded by the Vaonis Stellina at 400mm.
 ZWO’s Seestar S50, as well as the Vaonis Vespera II and Vespera Pro, feature a 250mm focal length, while the classic Vaonis Vespera has a 200mm focal length.
-Lastly, the Dwarf II telephoto lens has the shortest focal length in this comparison at 100mm.
+Finally, the Dwarf 3 has a focal length of 150mm, while the Dwarf 2 telephoto lens has the shortest focal length in this comparison at 100mm.

 Finally, the f/ratio, or focal ratio, is a crucial parameter in astrophotography telescopes, representing the relationship between the telescope’s focal length and aperture (f/ratio = focal length/aperture).
 In astrophotography, a lower f/ratio is often advantageous as it allows more light to reach the camera sensor in a shorter time, enabling quicker exposures to capture faint celestial details of deep-sky objects.
 However, for bright solar system bodies like our Moon and the planets, a higher f/ratio and a longer focal length are beneficial.
 In terms of the f/ratio, all smart telescopes are pretty evenly matched.
 The Unistellar EVscope 2, the Equinox 2, and the classic Vaonis Vespera have the lowest f/ratio of 4.
-The Dwarf II comes in at a f/ratio of 4.2, and the Seestar S50, as well as the Vaonis Vespera II, Pro, and Stellina, exhibit a f/ratio of 5.
+The Dwarf 2 features an f-ratio of 4.2, while the Dwarf 3 offers f/4.3.
+The Seestar S50, along with the Vaonis Vespera II, Pro, and Stellina, all have an f/ratio of 5.

 Camera sensors: Resolution, Image Scale, and Field of View